dineshpjava/DroneDeliverySystem/README.md

 •	CustomerOrder: This is the class notation of the Order placed by a customer.

 •	DroneScheduler: This is the actual business class of our Application, where all the orders get prioritized and delivered, as per the busniess rules that serve the Order which has more priority, priority is the sum of time in seconds of the duration of delivery and the time in seconds since the order is made.
-    Greedy Approach - Consider 2 orders which have same delivery duration, then an order which is placed in distant past has less priority.
+    The Scheduling algorithm implemented takes Greedy Approach - Consider 2 orders which have same delivery duration, then an order which is placed in distant past has less priority.
+In the same way if 2 orders are placed more or less at same time then an order which has less travel duration has more priority.

 •	Heap: Used to sort the orders as per priority